Sheffield: Local authority

 For much of its history the council was controlled by the Labour Party, and was noted for its leftist sympathies; during the 1980s, when Sheffield City Council was led by David Blunkett, the area gained the epithet the "Socialist Republic of South Yorkshire".
 However, the Liberal Democrats controlled the Council between 1999 and 2001 and took control again from 2008 to 2011.

 The majority of council-owned facilities are operated by independent charitable trusts.
 Sheffield International Venues runs many of the city's sporting and leisure facilities, including Sheffield Arena and the English Institute of Sport, Sheffield.
-Museums Sheffield and the Sheffield Industrial Museums Trust take care of galleries and museums owned by the council.
+Sheffield Museums take care of galleries and museums owned by the council.

 Combined authority

 The city of Sheffield is part of the wider South Yorkshire Mayoral Combined Authority, headed by mayor Oliver Coppard since 2022.
 The combined authority covers the former 1974–1986 South Yorkshire County Council area which functions either went to local or regional authorities.

 In 2004, as part of the Moving Forward: The Northern Way document, city regions were created in a collaboration with the three northern regional development agencies.
 These became independent Local enterprise partnerships in 2011.

 The area's partnership retains the Sheffield City Region name, covering the South Yorkshire authorities, as well as Bolsover District, Borough of Chesterfield, Derbyshire Dales, North East Derbyshire and Bassetlaw District.
 In 2014, the Sheffield City Region Combined authority was formed by the South Yorkshire local authorities with the other councils as non-constituent members and the partnership integrated with the authority structure.
 In September 2020, the authority changed to its current name.